QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/scanners/ports/nmap.md

 ##### Host probing

-nmap will try to see if a host is up before scanning it.
-Many hosts, including Windows hosts, do not reply to ICMP requests, so the scan will fail.
+⚠️ nmap will try to see if a host is up before scanning it.
+Many hosts, including Windows hosts, do not reply to ICMP requests, **so the scan will fail**.
 In such case, you should skip this check:

 ```ps
 $ nmap -Pn [...]